1,000 New Year Honours recipients suffer a data breach

 What is Hayes Connor doing to help victims of data breaches?

 Hayes Connor Solicitors is a law firm operating in the data breach and protection sector.
 We help our clients to claim data breach compensation following data protection violations, GDPR breaches and other cyber offences.
 We are an established and trusted firm that has been helping people to claim compensation for over 50 years.

 Over the past two years, we have become a true specialist in the relatively new but increasingly important field of data breach law.
 And today, this is all we do.
 Because we have been winning data protection cases longer than most other solicitors, we are more experienced when it comes to understanding the complexities involved.
-We are also the only legal firm to launch a multi-party action against the ticketing giant Ticketmaster and, in April 2019, our multi-million-pound damages claim against Ticketmaster was issued in the High Court.
-The estimated total value of our claim on behalf of more than 650 clients is £5 million.

 In 2019 we were highly commended for two prestigious legal awards, and so far this year we have already been shortlisted in two categories for theEclipse Proclaim Modern Law Awards2020.